-Is an accessible route provided from accessible park to of the building? ing spaces to the Yes Is an accessible route provided from public sidewall polling site (if provided) to the accessible entrance or 3.
+Is an accessible route provided from accessible particle of the building? the accessible No 2. on the Is an accessible route provided from public sidewal polling site (if provided) to the accessible entrance of 3.
 Is the accessible route at least 36 inches wide?
-Yes No 4.
-Is the accessible route free of steps and abrupt level changes over 1⁄2 inch?
-Yes No 5.
+Yes No ) 4.
+Is the accessible route free of steps and abrupt level changes over $\frac{1}{2}$ inch?
+1 Yes No 5.
 Where an accessible route crosses a curb-is a a curb ramp provided?
-If so, Yes No Is the ramp surface at least 36" wide?
-Yes No Is the slope no more than 1:12?
-Yes Yes No 6.
-If the slope of part of the accessible route is greater than 1:20, does s this part meet the follow ing requirements for an accessible ramp?
-Yes 1.
-Is the slope no greater than 1:12?
-Yes Is the ramp width at least 36"?
-Yes No Does the ramp have a level landing at the top and be ottom of each r amp section that is at least 60 inches long?
-Yes If a ramp is more than 30' long, is a level landing at of horizontal length?
-Yes Is a level landing, at least 60 x 60, provided where a ramp changes direction?
-Yes No Are the handrails mounted between 34 & 35" above the ramp surface?
-Yes No If the ramp or landing has a vertical drop-off on eith ner side of the ramp, is edge protection provided?
-Yes 7.
-Are all sidewalks and walkways to the voting area f free of any obje ects with bottom edges that are higher than 27 inches but less than 80 inches han 4 inches into the sidewalk or walkway?
-Yes No 8.
-Are the undersides of exterior stairs enclosed or pro otected with a c ane-detectable barrier A so that people who are blind or have low vision will not hit their heads on the underside?
-Are the undersides of exterior stairs enclosed or prospect people who are blind or have low vision will not hit.
-Are all objects that hang over the pedestrian routes Yes No 9.
-Are all objects that hang over the pedestrian routes 80" or more at pove the route?
-Yes No
+If so, Yes No \// Is the ramp surface at least 36" wide?
+Yes No V Is the slope no more than 1:12?
+Yes 6.
+If the slope of part of the accessible route is greater r than 1:20, do es this part meet the ving requirements for an accessible ramp?
+No Is the slope no greater than 1:12?
+Yes No Is the ramp width at least 36"?
+Yes No Does the ramp have a level landing at the top and t least 60 inches long?
+Yes ± 1 If a ramp is more than 30' long, is a level landing a of horizontal length?
+No Is a level landing, at least 60 x 60, provided where a ramp changes direction?
+Yes No Are the handrails mounted between 34 & 35" 100 above the ramp surface?
+Yes No If the ramp or landing has a vertical drop-off on eit protection provided?
+No protection provided?
+105 1 7.
+Are all sidewalks and walkways to the voting area free of any oh iects with bottom that are higher than 27 inches but less than 80 inche more than 4 inches into the sidewalk or walkway?
+No more - No / 8.
+Are the undersides of exterior stairs enclosed or pr otected with a cane-detectable barrier so tha at people who are blind or have low vision will not hi it their heads o n the underside?
+Yes No / 9.
+Are the undersides of exterior stairs enclosed or pr at people who are blind or have low vision will not hi Are all objects that hang over the pedestrian routes s 80" or more a bove the route? $V/A$ Yes No